AQS Data Mart

 The best way to get news related to air quality data and the AirData system (under which the Data Mart operates) is to subscribe to the AirData RSS feed at http://www.epa.gov/airquality/airdata/rssairdata.xml.
 It is recommended that all users subscribe to this feed.
 Notifications of system enhancements, down times, data changes, etc. are posted.

-If it is convenient for you (but is absolutely not necessary), please link back to this page as your data source.
-And/or use the following citation (with the date changed to reflect the save date on the data file):
+A user publish findings based on this data should use the following citation (with the date changed to reflect the save date on the data file):

 US Environmental Protection Agency.
 Air Quality System Data Mart [internet database] available at http://www.epa.gov/ttn/airs/aqsdatamart.
 Accessed Month DD, YYYY.